High Asset Divorce and the Risk of Hidden Assets

 The Diversion of Funds

 Suppose one spouse knows that divorce is on the horizon.
-In that case, they may slowly shift funds from joint accounts to other people for safekeeping, to accounts that are difficult to find, or into high-dollar purchases made in the names of others.
-In this way, they funnel community property away from the marriage, and if they get away with it, they’ve got more for themselves.
+In that case, he or she may slowly shift funds from joint accounts to other people for safekeeping, to accounts that are difficult to find, or into high-dollar purchases made in the names of others.
+In this way, spouses can funnel community property away from the marriage, If they get away with it, they’ve got more for themselves.

-When the spouse doing the hiding does so incrementally over time, their partner is far less likely to notice.
-In a high asset divorce, the practice may not set off any red flags and may be completely lost in the shuffle.
+When the spouse doing the hiding does so incrementally over time, the other spouse is far less likely to notice.
+In a high-asset divorce, the practice may not set off any red flags and may be completely lost in the shuffle.
 In fact, moving money around isn’t necessarily a form of financial wrongdoing and isn’t uncommon, which may embolden your spouse.

 Getting Creative with Taxes